Umami Pot

 Step 2

-Mix water and sugar in a pot, then add the taro and bring it to a boil.
-Once it's boiling, cover it with an otoshi-buta and simmer over low heat for 15 minutes.
+Combine water and sugar in a pot.
+Add the taro and bring it to a boil.
+Once boiling, cover with an otoshi-buta and let it simmer over low heat for 15 minutes.

 satoimo no nikorogashi_instruction-3